 “He fed me some line about how they were protecting us.
-Similar to the woman of the masked pair who subdued Zar and abducted me; she said she saw me as an equal person, unlike everybody else...right before she snatched me in her grip.
+Similar to the woman of the masked pair who subdued Zar and abducted me; she said she saw me as an equal person, unlike everybody else...right before she snatched me in her grip without my consent, like I was her property.
 Probably none of this tells you anything, though; I’m sorry I can’t be more helpful.”

 “You are doing wonderfully, Orion.
 Could you tell whether anyone else escaped the wreckage?”

 “No, Kelly was the only one I saw.”

 “She died…later,” I lamented, looking at my feet.